Aibeceles/GraphicZero/README.txt

 AbridgedMathsofQuadraticAddition.pdf is an abridged introduction to the math.

-Instance of Neo4j graph.db populated with TwoPolynomial092319.csv data.
+TwoPolynomial092319.csv data for populating graphdb.

 Four cypher script text files.
 CreateDB loads the .csv.